Lake Pictures: The Lake Series

 Beginning in September of 2015 artist Lincoln Schatz began taking lake pictures.
 At first dedicating a month to photographing the lake each day in morning or evening.
 These daily trips to photograph along the lake’s edge continued past that first month.
-The first lake pictures are now the foundations of the Lake Series, an ongoing serial investigation of Lake Michigan that continues to this day.
+The first lake photos are now the foundations of the Lake Series, an ongoing serial investigation of Lake Michigan that continues to this day.

 These lake photos have explored the daily changes that occur on and around Lake Michigan since that September.
 Schatz has spent the last five years carefully studying this landscape.
 His back to the city of Chicago as he stands on the lake’s shore.
 He focuses his medium-format camera on the lake waters that stretch before him all the way to a horizon line that splits water from sky.

-Further Information on The Lake Series
+Further Information on Lake Pictures in The Lake Series

 LAKE SERIES is an ongoing collection of limited edition photographs of Lake Michigan.
 Information on purchasing and framing options for the Lake Series can be found here.
 Lake Series Panoramas, is a new collection of lake photos featuring large scale panoramas of Lake Michigan taken during the first four years of the Lake Series.
 Lake Series Panoramas are available for viewing online here.